ubccpsc/310/README.md

 Engineers use automated test suites to validate that their software is working as expected.
 We will evaluate your project deliverables similarly using [AutoTest](project/AutoTest.md).

 In addition to AutoTest, each team member will be independently asked a small number of questions in the lab to assess their understanding of the solution.
-While it is reasonable for team members to be more knowledgable about different parts of the system, it is expected that you will understand your entire solution at a high level and be able to provide spcific in-depth insight to some meaningful components of your solution.
+While it is reasonable for team members to be more knowledgable about different parts of the system, it is expected that you will understand your entire solution at a high level and be able to provide specific in-depth insight to some meaningful components of your solution.

 ## Course Schedule